JoseRoberto1506/JoseRoberto1506/README.md

-## Oi eu sou o José Roberto! 👋
+## Hi, i'm José Roberto! 👋
-### 👨‍💻 Um pouco sobre mim
-- 💻 Comecei a estudar sobre desenvolvimento no início de 2019.
-Iniciei estudando HTML5 e CSS3, e atualmente estou estudando Python.
-Mas ainda não decidi se serei desenvolvedor Front-End, Back-End ou Full Stack.
-- 💵 Também gosto de estudar sobre economia, investimentos e mercado financeiro.
+### 📄 About me
+- 💻 I sarted to study programming at the beginning of 2019.
+I started studying HTML5 and CSS3, and currently i'm studying Python.
+I still not decide if i'll be a Front-End, Banck-End or Full-Stack developer.
+- 📚 Currently i am first-year undergraduate student of Information Systems at UFRPE (Rural Federal University of Pernambuco).
+- 💵 I also like to study about economy, investments and financial market.

 <div align="center">
   <a href="https://github.com/JoseRoberto1506">